mikf/gallery-dl/docs/configuration.rst

     ``"mode": "modify"``
         An object with metadata field names mapping to a `Format String`_ whose result is assigned to that field name.
+Note:
+    Unlike standard `Format Strings`_, replacement fields here preserve the original type of their value instead of automatically converting it to |type-str|_.

 metadata.content-format